vildera/PLAB2/README.md

 # PLAB2
-Repository for øvinger i Programmeringslab - TDT4113
+Respository for assignments for the course TDT4113